zendiy-mgos/zvar/README.md

 # ZenVar
 ## Overview
 Mongoose OS library implementing variant variables (like `var` statement in javascript).
-Using this library you can create variables which haven't data type declared explicitly, but any one of the followings:
+Using this library you can create variables which haven't data type declared explicitly, but any one of the followings.

+**SUPPORTED DATA-TYPES**
 * Boolean (`bool`)
 * Integer (`long`)
 * Decimal (`double`)
 * String (`char *`)
 * Dictionary (key/value pair dictionary) - This requires you to include the [msog_zvar_dic libray](https://github.com/zendiy-mgos/zvar-dic) in your porject.

+**JSON SUPPORT**

-**TIP:** ZenVar variables support JSON serialization/deserialization as well.
+ZenVar variables support JSON serialization/deserialization as well.
 Just include the [msog_zvar_json libray](https://github.com/zendiy-mgos/zvar-json) in your porject.
 ## Get Started
 ```c
 // `NULL` variable initialization (like void* var = `NULL`)